 - Application of the mask dramatically reduces terrain and cloud-shadow false positives, but it will not entirely remove such false-positives; false positives falling outside the HAND mask are left in place.
-In mountainous areas, this can have the practical impact of making masked cloudshadow false-positives look more realistic, even if greatly reduced in overall extent, by confining them to drainage channels where flooding could potentially occur. - The HAND mask will be inaccurate when the source Copernicus GLO-90 DEM is in error, or does not reflect recent changes (for example, due to construction of dams and water control structures).
+In mountainous areas, this can have the practical impact of making cloud-shadow falsepositives that do not get masked appear more realistic, even if greatly reduced in overall extent, by confining them to drainage channels where flooding could potentially occur. - The HAND mask will be inaccurate when the source Copernicus GLO-90 DEM is in error, or does not reflect recent changes (for example, due to construction of dams and water control structures).
 New reservoirs may now exist in HAND-masked areas, and thus both detected surface water and adjacent potential flooding will be removed, if under the mask.
-We do plan to update our reference water, which will resolve many such issues (see section 7.3 below). - Using a ~48 km2 upstream area to define drainages can result in masking of small endorheic and ephemeral lakes, because their upstream drainage area may exist but be too small to define a drainage for HAND.
+As of release 1, we have updated our reference water map to be more current, which helps resolve many such issues (see section 3.5). - Using a ~48 km2 upstream area to define drainages can result in masking of small endorheic and ephemeral lakes, because their upstream drainage area may exist but be too small to define a drainage for HAND.
 Using smaller upstream areas results in too many drainages being defined in mountainous areas where the product will not be able to detect significant flooding due to its spatial resolution.
-The ~48 km2 value (6000 DEM pixels) provide a good balance.
+The ~48 km2 value (6000 DEM pixels) provides a good balance.
+Removing reference water pixels from HAND ensures any such lakes identified in MOD44W will not be masked in this product.

-If these constraints are undesirable, a non-masked product can be reconstructed using the layers in the product HDF file, by recomputing the composites (see section 5.2.1 below).
+If the HAND mask is unwanted, a non-masked product can be reconstructed by recomputing the composites using the ancillary layers in the product HDF file.

-Figure 2: Global overview of HAND mask (with product tile grid).
+Figure 3: Global overview of HAND mask (with product tile grid).
 For display at this scale, mask pixels are aggregated and appear to cover areas more completely than they do; inset provides higher detail for one tile.

-Figure 3: HAND mask in detail, Yazoo City / Jackson Mississippi area, with FEMA flood zones in cyan for comparison.
+Figure 4: HAND mask in detail, Yazoo City / Jackson Mississippi area, with FEMA flood zones in cyan for comparison.
 Original unsmoothed HAND mask shown in lighter gray.
 Note small flood zone streams are masked by HAND (center of figure), but flooding in such small scale streams would not be detectible with 250 m MODIS imagery.

-Figure 4: Example of impact of HAND on 1 and 2-day products, in the Alps south of Lake Geneva (tile h18v04; date 11 Nov 2022).
+Figure 5: Example of impact of HAND on 1 and 2-day products, in the Alps south of Lake Geneva (tile h18v04; date 11 Nov 2022).
 Yellow indicates false-positives removed by the HAND mask.
 Note small areas of likely false-positives are retained (red pixels), but far less than without the HAND mask.